 There are three options for minors within Geography:

-- Geography: Environmental - Learn spatial perspective, so that not only can you answer the question of where are things located, but why are these phenomena located where they are and what is their significance.
+- Geography: Environmental - Learn the spatial perspective and develop the ability to answer questions of where phenomena are located, why they are, and how the phenomena interrelate.
 Environmental geography provides a global perspective of environmental processes and problems that condition and influence international relations.

-- Geography: Planning - As in the Environmental track, you'll learn spatial perspective.
-The planning option builds on your understanding of environmental processes and problems that influence planning issues.
+- Geography: Planning - Learn the spatial perspective and develop the ability to answer questions of where phenomena are located, why they are, and how the phenomena interrelate.
+The planning option builds upon knowledge and understanding of environmental processes and problems that influence planning issues.

-A vital part of the training applied and environmental track geography majors receive is on-the-job as part of the geography department's internship program.
+A vital part of the training applied, environmental and planning track geography majors receive is on-the-job as part of the geography department's internship program.
 A sampling of businesses and agencies that have hosted our interns include:

 - Adams County Agricultural Land Preservation Program, Adams County, PA